The Many Cameos of Old Characters in 'Avengers: Endgame'

 Last seen in: Iron Man 2, Captain America: Civil War, Ant-Man, Dominic Cooper in Captain America: The First Avenger

-Tony has had a tumultuous relationship with his father’s legacy ever since he found out that his father, played by John Slatteru, worked for S.H.I.E.L.D.
+Tony has had a tumultuous relationship with his father’s legacy ever since he found out that his father, played by John Slattery, worked for S.H.I.E.L.D.
 He also made Captain America his shield and was killed by Captain America’s best friend Bucky.
 Here, when he travels back to 1970 to steal the Space Stone from his father, Tony finds some closure.

 Harley Keener